JulienLebranchu/data.ob7.ird.fr/readme.md

 Run a clean build by running the command:
 - `mvn clean install -DskipTests`

-The build should be sucessfull.
+The build should be successful.
 Note: Maven default location: C:\Users\<user>\.m2\repository.
 Output WAR is stored in: \geonetwork\web\target

 Pull in sub-modules for Plugins: